-Jerry currently serves as Program Director for the Christian Education and Leadership and Ethics programs for Nazarene Bible College.
-He holds a BA in Christian Education from MidAmerica Nazarene College, an MA in Christian Education from Southwestern Baptist Theological Seminary, and a Doctorate in Organizational Leadership from Argosy University, Denver, CO.
-He has served as an adjunct faculty member for Argosy University, Colorado Christian University, Southern Nazarene University, and Pacific Rim Christian University.
-He has served as church staff member in Kansas, Missouri, and Texas.
+Jerry holds a BA in Christian Education from MidAmerica Nazarene College, an MA in Christian Education from Southwestern Baptist Theological Seminary, and a Doctorate in Organizational Leadership from Argosy University, Denver, CO.
+He has served as a church staff member in Kansas, Missouri, and Texas.
 He has served as President and Board member for the Denver Chapter of Christian Leadership Alliance.
 He has served as Program Director for International Network of Children's Ministry, creating, writing, and editing one-day children's ministry seminars.
 He has traveled across North America and Internationally, training children's ministry leaders through his work and involvement with International Network of Children's Ministry, Creative Ministry Resources, Kidzmatter Ministries, Group Publishing, and KidZ at Heart International.